MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 > **Important**&nbsp;&nbsp;You should create Azure AD access tokens only in the context of your service, not in your app.
 Your client secret could be compromised if it is sent to your app.

 <span id="step-4"/>
-### Step 4: Create a Windows Store ID key
+## Step 4: Create a Windows Store ID key

-Before you can call any method in the Windows Store collection API or purchase API, your service must create a Windows Store ID key.
-This is a JSON Web Token (JWT) that represents the identity of the user whose product ownership information you want to access.
+Before you can call any method in the Windows Store collection API or purchase API, your app must create a Windows Store ID key and send it to your service.
+This key is a JSON Web Token (JWT) that represents the identity of the user whose product ownership information you want to access.
 For more information about the claims in this key, see [Claims in a Windows Store ID key](#claims).

 Currently, the only way to create a Windows Store ID key is by calling a Universal Windows Platform (UWP) API from client code in your app.
 The generated key represents the identity of the user who is currently signed in to the Windows Store on the device.

 > **Note**&nbsp;&nbsp;Each Windows Store ID key is valid for 90 days.
 After a key expires, you can [renew the key](renew-a-windows-store-id-key.md).
 We recommend that you renew your Windows Store ID keys rather than creating new ones.

 <span />
-#### To create a Windows Store ID key for the Windows Store collection API
+### To create a Windows Store ID key for the Windows Store collection API

 Follow these steps to create a Windows Store ID key that you can use with the Windows Store collection API to [query for products owned by a user](query-for-products.md) or [report a consumable product as fulfilled](report-consumable-products-as-fulfilled.md).